-In 2012, 3,270 children 19 and under were seen in emergency rooms for injuries caused by nonelectric holiday decorations, like broken ornaments.
+- In 2012, 3,270 children 19 and under were seen in emergency rooms for injuries caused by nonelectric holiday decorations, like broken ornaments.

-- Natural trees look beautiful and smell great, but if they’re not watered regularly, needles can dry out and pose a potential fire hazard.
-Make sure your tree has plenty of water by checking it regularly.
+- Make sure your tree has plenty of water by checking it regularly.
+Natural trees look beautiful and smell great, but if they’re not watered regularly, needles can dry out and pose a potential fire hazard.

-- Keep holiday candles at least 12 inches away from anything that can burn, and don’t forget to blow them out when you leave the room or before you go to sleep.
+- Keep lit holiday candles at least 12 inches away from anything that can burn, and don’t forget to blow them out when you leave the room or before you go to sleep.

 - Consider your child’s age when purchasing a toy or game this holiday season.
-It’s worth a second to read the instructions to make sure the gift is just right
+It’s worth a second to read the instructions to make sure the gift is just right.

 - Keep a special eye on small pieces, including button batteries that may be included in electronic toys.
 While these kinds of games are great for older kids, they can pose a potential danger for younger, curious siblings.